 Oxford's college chapels provide outstanding opportunities for participating in liturgical music as well as offering exceptional performance, touring and recording experience.
 Many colleges offer awards to singers and organists who contribute to this aspect of college life.
 Choral scholars are trained to a very high level through their college chapel choir and some go on to become professional singers.
 Toby Spence, Emma Kirkby and Robin Blaze were all Oxford choral scholars.

 Organ scholars also play a crucial part in Oxford music.
 In some colleges, they direct the music in chapel; in others they assist professional directors.
 The role develops skills in choral accompanying, direction, and administration.
 Many Oxford organ scholars have gone on to become celebrated musicians whilst others have attained distinction elsewhere, including a Prime Minister and a Hollywood actor.

 Whatever course you're planning to apply for, you can audition for a choral or organ award in September before following the academic application procedure by 6pm UK time on 15 October.
 (See Applying to Oxford.)

-The deadline for choral or organ awards for degrees starting in 2016/17 will be 1 September 2015.
+The deadline for choral or organ awards for degrees starting in 2016 was 1 September 2015.